multi-io/mydocs-pub/unfs/udp-possible-bug/readme.txt

 It I understand this correctly, the sender must include an IP (and UDP?) header in every IP fragment (not: packet) it sends.
-An IP fragment is a part of an IP packet that fits into a layer 2 MTU.
+An IP fragment is a part of an IP packet that fits into a layer 2 PDU.
 The IP header contains a field "fragment offset" that specifies where in the packet the fragment is located.
 Shouldn't the IP stack do all this, even for UDP?

+UPDATE2:

+Looking at the strace again, it seems unfsd sent UDP packets with a length of 4100 bytes.
+This would mean that UDP fragmentation should occur even at MTU=1500.
+So maybe the IP stack on tick, not unfsd, is the culprit after all? (for not finding out that tack's MTU was smaller than 1500 -- so maybe path MTU discovery didn't work, possibly because of some firewalling issue?)